GitauHarrison/notes/two_factor_authentication/twilio_verify_2fa.md

 {% endblock %}
 ```

 I am using `flask-bootstrap`'s `wtf` library to quickly create the form with all the nice validations and styling.
-You can manually create your own form, though.
+You can manually create your form, though.

 ![Phone number form](/images/twilio_verify/enable_2fa_form.png)